igneous-labs/sanctum-solana-utils/libs/sanctum-system-program-lib/README.md

 # sanctum-system-program-lib

-For interacting with system program.
+For interacting with system program and some other low-level SVM runtime stuff.